|

 Take

-notes on each section of the chapter (Glencoe text).
-Answer the review
+notes on each section of the chapter (CSI text).
+Answer

 Take